MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 02) Notes

-1) At pinterest visual search in 2017, object detection is decoupled into 2 sonsecutive steps.
+1) At pinterest visual search in 2017, object detection is decoupled into 2 consecutive steps.
     - The first step is a classification of categories(accesories, bags, shoes etc)
     - The second step is a local object detector, which is acomputationally expensive operation.